jeppevammenkristensen/auto-spectre/README.md

 ### Culture

 You can control the overall culture used by setting the culture property.
 This will be used for TextPrompts.
 If it's isn't set the CurrentUICulture will be used.

+### DisableDump

+If you do want to generate the SpectreDump method, you can disable it using the DisableDump property.

 ### Inheritance